Yahaya-Salisu/real_world_asset/2025-07-DeBank-Contest/[M-01]-lost-of-user-funds.md

 B. feeRate = 5%, feeOnFromToken = true (feeAmount = $50).

-C. The swap function first deducts $50 as a fee using chargeFee().
+C. The swap function first deducts $50 as a fee using `_chargeFee()`.

 D. Remaining balance becomes $950.

-E. Then it attempts to transfer $1000 to the executor using `transferFrom()`, and this will fail due to insufficient allowance.

-F. The entire swap reverts but the fee was already deducted and sent to the feeReceiver.
+E. If the second transferFrom fails or any error happens after fee deduction, the entire swap will revert but the fee was already deducted and sent to the feeReceiver.

-G. User ends up losing $50 with no refund.
+F. User ends up losing $50 with no refund.